The Definitive Guide to Wood Sanders: Types, Uses and Comparisons

 Better hand grip: You have to find a sander which you can hold for a long period.
 As sanding is a difficult and lengthy job, you have to find a grip with which you can feel comfortable.
 There are lots of parameters you have to think about, such as hand size and hand strength.

 Besides the size of the grip, you have to choose a sander with a soft over-mold on the grip of the sander that will help in reducing vibration and fatigue.
-I recommend you to visit a retailer where your preferable sanders for wood are available and hold the grips of the machines with your hand to test if it is suitable for you or not.
+I recommend you to visit a retailer where your preferred sanders for wood are available and hold the grips of the machines with your hand to test if it is suitable for you or not.

-Different Types of Sanders
+6. Different Types of Sanders

-Following are the main types of sanders:
+The following are the main types of sanders:

 Image of different types of sanders (collage)